w3f/Grants-Program/applications/msai.md

 Furthermore, Dr Marvasti has multiple years experience working with blockchain technologies including ZKP both for cross border fintech and for data analysis through AWS Neptune and AWS Aurora API based databases.
 This is a phased plan with part of the design to be implemented in this first phase, which each phase being usable . in summary benefits of blockchain for this data includes
-* Decentralised: Data ownership is not lost to any central authority and access is controlled through secure ownership of NFTs
+* Decentralised: Data ownership is not lost to any central authority and access is controlled through secure  NFT like smart contract
 * Incentive to participate: various mechanisms  could be developed as smart tokens or native token of the parachain linked to DOT.
 * Users:  publishers of health can receive some amount of token as rewards from any sponsor on the platform.
 * Public: The api and parachain would be public so that any other apps such that deal with medical data can use this parachain.